cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 -sverilog                     indicates we are using SystemVerilog -xprop=tmerge                 use more advanced X propoagation -override_timescale=1ns/1ps   changes the timescale.
-Units/precision +incdir+$TOPDIR/sim/build     specifies directories to search for `include +vcs+dumpvars+filename.vcd    dump VCD in current dir with the name filename.vcd -top SortUnitStruct_tb        name of the top module (located within the VTB)
+Units/precision -top Top                      name of the top module (located within the VTB) +vcs+dumpvars+filename.vcd    dump VCD in current dir with the name filename.vcd +incdir+$TOPDIR/sim/build     specifies directories to search for `include
 ```

 Synopsys VCS is a sophisticated tool with many command line options.
 If